 – Logistics: Get contact information of key personnel you will be working with on site.

-2. Get there early and stay late.
+– Create a detailed shot list and time schedule. - Get there early and stay late.
 If you are shooting outside take advantage of early and evening light.
 A beautiful sunrise or amazing sunset can add tremendously to what you are shooting.
 Even a landfill can be beautiful with the right lighting.

-3. Communicate with models.
+- Communicate with models.

 – When working with non-professional models (ie company employees) keep communication simple and straightforward.